top of page

 Before committing to the final screens, I experimented with a few ideas in Figma.
 These were shown to the testing participants and changed after I received feedback.
 Below are some of the choices I decided against and what I replaced them with.

-Initial Screen 1; Figma
+Initial swipe; Figma

-Revised Screen; Figma
+Revised swipe; Figma

 One of the first things I tried was using a gesture icon to show the user they could slide up the classes card.

 I decided against it though because swiping an element up is a very common interaction already and is fairly self-explanatory, so it seemed unnecessary to include the icon animation.
-The bar at the top of the card also indicates to users that it can be pulled up, which was further reason the pointer icon was not needed.
+The grey bar at the top of the card also indicates to users that it can be pulled up, which was further reason the pointer icon was not needed.

 After all the onboarding screens, I wanted to lead into the tutorial somehow.
 I originally included the screen on the left so that the user could choose to use the service immediately instead of going through a walkthrough, but after testing, I found that the tutorial was fairly short already, so it made more sense to create an animation that would jump right into it.
 The user also wouldn't have to click any more buttons.

-Process Book
+Process Deck

 From this project, I learned that a solid idea makes it easy to recognize the features that should be introduced to a user from the beginning.
 When the concepts of the app's features were clear, the summary of them were as well, and this definitely expedited the FTUE creation process and revealed to me what aspects of the app the tutorial needed to cover.